PortugueseWolf/MOOC-FI-JAVA-I/README.md

-# MOOC FI JAVA I
+# MOOC FI JAVA

-A repo of my answers to the [MOOC FI JAVA PART 1](https://java-programming.mooc.fi/part-1)
+A repo of my answers to the [MOOC FI JAVA](https://java-programming.mooc.fi/)

 This is a work in progress and the answers won't be pretty or the best or optimized